Mission Statement

 OUR ARRAY OF PROGRAMMING

-• Bike to Work Program – Focusing on migrant workers with transportation barriers to employment.
+Bike to Work Program – Focusing on high school students seeking employment, adults in need of transportation for work, immigrant workers and new refugees with transportation barriers to employment.

-• Bike Fleet Services – Providing bike maintenance and repair services to schools and community centers with fleets of bikes at a low cost.
+Bike Fleet Services – Providing bike maintenance and repair services to schools and community centers with bike fleets at a low cost, repairs done onsite or offsite.

-• Low-cost Bike Sales and Repairs for the Public – We provide bikes that have been fully refurbished and tuned up for sale at a low cost to keep bicycle-based transportation accessible.
-When you buy a bike from us, you are supporting another individual or two who cannot afford to purchase a bike.
+Low-cost Bike Sales and Repairs for the Public – We sell high-quality bikes that have been fully-refurbished and tuned-up at a low cost to keep bicycle-based transportation accessible.
+When you buy a bike from us, you are supporting other individuals who cannot afford to purchase bikes.
 When you hire us to service your bike, you are helping support and sustain our operations.

-• Community Bike Disposal Services – Because of our commitment to sustainabilty, we accept bikes that cannot be saved as a way to prvent them from going into the landfill.
+Community Bike Disposal Services – Because of our commitment to sustainability, we accept bikes that cannot be saved as a way to prevent them from going into the landfill.
 We see that they are sustainably recycled.
+This program is funded through donations from individuals.
+We’ve prevented over 108,000 lbs of materials from going into landfills!

 OUR STORY